Sheep-y/MarsHorizonMods/MissionControl/Readme.md

 You may want to google how to reveal file extensions for good.

-# Game Compatibility #
+# Compatibility #

-The mod is developed and tested on Mars Horizon version 1.4.1, GOG.com, It works only on the Microsoft .Net build of the game, i.e. on Windows or Wine, but should be otherwise compatible with Steam and Epic.
+The mod is developed and tested on Mars Horizon version 1.4.1, GOG.com, but should be otherwise compatible with Steam and Epic (Windows only).
+All game languages are supported.

 This mod does not change save games or game files.
 If a save is made with mission(s) on the deep space slots, and is later loaded without the mod, all missions will still be up and running.
 But you won't be able to launch new mission until the number of missions drops back to vanilla level.

-# Mod Compatibility #

-This mod is compatible with my other mods: Informed, Mission Control, and Skip Animations.
+This mod is compatible with my other mods: Deep Space Slots, Informed, Payload QA, Skip Animation, and Zhant.
-They use the same modding tools, so you will need to overwrite some files.

-If this mod is installed last, it may be loaded as the first mod (as directed by `doorstop_config.ini`).
-In this case, it will load all `MH_*.dll` in same folder and call the first `public static Main()`.

-When you rename or disable a mod, please make sure `doorstop_config.ini` still points to a valid mod.

 # Troubleshoot #